TGiles/static-site/blog/posts/2021/async-cold-brew.md

 - Fill carafe with water
 - Store in fridge

-For those of you who are unfamiliar with cold brew brewing, the majority of these steps look pretty similar to other brewing methods.
+For those of you who are unfamiliar with the cold brew process, most of these steps look pretty similar to other brewing methods.
-The major difference though, is the temperature of the water we're using to brew the coffee.
+The major difference though is the temperature of the water we're using to brew the coffee.
 As the name implies, we are using cold water, not hot water!
-Hot water, essentially, extracts the flavor and caffeine from the ground coffee almost instantaneously...while cold water absolutely does not extract instantaneously.
+Hot water, essentially, extracts the flavor and caffeine from the ground coffee almost instantaneously...while cold water does not extract instantaneously.
-While the entire process of making hot coffee is a few minutes, the [entire process of making cold brew is a minimum of **12 hours**](https://www.simplyrecipes.com/recipes/how_to_make_cold_brew_coffee/).
+While the entire process of making hot coffee is a few minutes, the [entire process of making cold brew is a minimum of 12 hours](https://www.simplyrecipes.com/recipes/how_to_make_cold_brew_coffee/)!

 If we made cold brew synchronously, we would need to stay awake and idle in front of the fridge for a minimum of 12 hours!
-This is an absolute waste of time and resources, there has to be a better way.
+This is an absolute waste of time and resources...there has to be a better way.
 In this case there is, we can break some of these tasks up into asynchronous pieces and work on other active tasks while waiting for async tasks to finish up.

 ## Using promises and async/await is a wonderful way to make cold brew